9 Ways to Avoid Weight Gain During July 4th Weekend

 - Go for grated cheese.
 If your burger isn’t complete without fromage, try grated instead of sliced.
 It takes just a sprinkle to deliver a boost of flavor and will help you save a few PersonalPoints values.

 - Do dessert on the grill.
 Done with dinner?
 Toss fruit on the barbecue for a delicious dessert that won't deplete your Budget—or require tons of cleanup.
 One juicy recipe to try: WW’s Tropical Spice-Rubbed Grilled Pineapple.
-Use the WW Stainless Steel Pineapple Corer and Slicer to make pineapple prep quick and easy.

 - Build a better sundae.
 Between hot fudge, whipped cream, and candy toppings, an ice cream sundae can quickly eat into your Budget.
 Luckily, that doesn’t mean you can’t enjoy a scoop: To save PersonalPoints, consider topping it with a crumbled WW Chocolate Peanut Butter Pie Mini Bar, which has 2 PersonalPoints values per bar.
 Or, mix the pieces into Budget-friendly banana “ice cream.”